Tips and Guidance for coming to the Embassy

-Q: Who should come to the nonimmigrant visa appointment?
+Q: Who should come with me and what should I bring to the visa appointment?

-A: For security and space limitations, you cannot bring extra people—friends, relatives, attorneys, or business contacts—to attend your visa interview.
+A: For the safety and security of applicants and staff, you cannot bring extra people—friends, relatives, attorneys, translators or business contacts—to your visa interview.
+The Embassy has qualified translators to assist during your appointment.
 Minor children, people with disabilities, and people who need special assistance may bring a family member or caretaker to the interview.
-Applicants who do not speak English or Spanish should bring a translator.
+You must review the list of required documents for your visa category prior to your interview appointment.
+Passport, 2×2inch photos, application confirmation page and original civil documents issued after 2010; are some of the most common documents required for immigrant visa appointments.

 Q: What should I not bring to the appointment?